Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Case Studies

 \subsection{General Considerations}

-This work focuses on fault- and product-based liability regimes.
-Although a strict-based liability regime could apply in some cases, where the claimant would only have to prove that the risk arising from the sphere of the liable party (i.e., the user or the operator) materialised, it is very likely that the user/operator would claim liability against the providers of the end product or the individual AI components.
+This work focuses on fault- and defect-based liability regimes.
+Although a strict liability regime could apply in some cases, where the claimant would only have to prove that the risk arising from the sphere of the liable party (i.e., the user or the operator) materialised, it is very likely that the user/operator would take recourse against the providers of the end product or the individual AI components.
 Therefore, the need to prove fault or defect could also apply.

-Under national tort law, the claimants would have to prove that the defendant caused the damage negligently.
-That involves proving not compliance with the applicable standard of care (i.e., fault) and the causal relationship with the damage.
+Under national tort law, the claimants would in principle have to prove that the defendant caused the damage negligently.
+That involves proving non-compliance with the applicable standard of care (i.e., fault) and the causal relationship with the damage.
 Under product liability, the claimants would have to prove that the AI-based product was defective and the causal link with the damage.

 In both cases, expert opinion, access to technical documentation on the design, functioning and operation of the system, as well as access to relevant data and system logs (e.g, inputs, outputs, internal states of the subsystems) corresponding to the last few minutes before and after the accident, would be required.
 The expert would have to understand in considerable detail the overall functioning of the system, components involved, inter-dependencies, etc., and be able to interpret the available data.
 All this poses in itself a considerable burden and cost for the claimant.
 Once the above requirements are fulfilled, the expert must face the causal analysis to prove fault or defect and the link with the damage.